-What to know about IDNYC
+Where your IDNYC card will get you free membership in 2018

 Who can apply for an IDNYC card

 The beauty of the city’s municipal ID card is that it’s designed to help the most vulnerable New Yorkers.
-Anyone who is 14 and older can apply for the card, including the homeless, elderly, formerly incarcerated and immigrants without legal permission.
+Anyone who is 14 and older can apply for the card, including the homeless, elderly, formerly incarcerated and immigrants without legal status.

 Information listed on the card

-Similar to a driver’s license, the ID card will feature your name, address, birthday, height, eye color, signature and a photo.
-Additionally, each card has its own ID number and expiration date.
+Similar to a driver’s license, the ID card includes your name, address, birthday, height, eye color, signature and a photo.
+Additionally, each card has a unique ID number and expiration date.
 There are options to include (or not include) gender, preferred language and emergency contact information.
 Veterans can also have their status printed on the front of the card and you can choose to be an organ donor.

 There are a few exceptions to listing an address on the ID card, such as if you’re a victim of domestic violence and are concerned for your safety or if you are part of the New York State Address Confidentiality Program.